irdest/irdest/docs/developer/src/technical/index.md

 communication with other users of the application can be ported to run natively over an irdest network.

-For "legacy" applications, we also provide a TCP/IP proxy service (work in progress).
+For "legacy" applications, we also provide a TCP/IP [proxy service]() (work in progress).

 ## What next?

-This manual is intended for both people interested in working on irdest itself, and writing applications to use irdest.

 ### For irdest application developers